Buoyancy compensator (diving): Scope of application

 The buoyancy compensator is a standard item of scuba diving equipment, though not always necessary, and an optional item for surface-supplied diving, where neutral or positive buoyancy may not be necessary or desirable.
-Breathhold divers do not have a gas supply to operate a buoyancy compensator, so cannot use them, though they may wear an inflatable vest lifejacket for positive buoyancy at the surface.
+Breathhold divers do not have a gas supply to operate a buoyancy compensator, so they cannot use them, though they may wear an inflatable vest lifejacket for positive buoyancy at the surface.
 Atmospheric pressure diving suits may use a trim tank similar to that on a submarine for small adjustments, but can be ballasted to be almost precisely neutral, and are virtually incompressible within their designed operating range.

 Accurate and reliable depth control is necessary for safe decompression.
 The surface-supplied diver has the option to use the umbilical for depth control with the assistance of the line tender, and a tethered scuba diver can use the lifeline in the same way.
 Similarly, any diver using a shotline or jackstay to navigate between the surface and the work site can use it for depth control, making a buoyancy compensator non-essential provided the diver can find the shotline when needed.

 In most recreational and professional scuba, neutral buoyancy during most of the dive is necessary or desirable, as it gives the diver enhanced mobility and maneuverability, and allows the diver to avoid contact with delicate benthic organisms, and to fin without disturbing sediment which can rapidly reduce visibility.
 For this function a buoyancy compensator is necessary.

 Positive buoyancy at the surface is a safety requirement for any diver who must swim to or from the point of descent or surfacing, but this does not need to be precisely controllable buoyancy.

 The buoyancy compensator is intended to control buoyancy of a diver and their personal diving equipment, including stage and bailout cylinders, and for minor additional equipment such as reels, cameras and instruments that are lightweight or near neutral buoyancy.
 It is not a buoyant lifting device for heavy tools and equipment.
 If a diving task requires the diver to work heavy, it is almost always better, and always safer, to use surface supplied equipment.

 If used by saturation divers to allow mid-water work, precautions must be taken to limit possible uncontrolled upward excursion.
-This may be possible by limiting excursion umbilical length.
+This may be possible by limiting excursion umbilical length or using an underwater tending point.